s00d/on-codemerge/readme.md

 ---

-For more detailed documentation, please refer to the individual plugin files and the source code of `EditorCore`.
+For more detailed documentation, please refer to the individual plugin files and the source code of `HTMLEditor`.